warrickball/tomso/docs/index.rst

 The code is intended to be the minimum necessary to usefully manipulate input and output data.
 The only current requirement is *NumPy*.
 It is also *very unstable*.
 Expect the API to change drastically or completely without warning!
-The FGONG and ADIPLS modules are currently undergoing a shift to object-oriented interfaces.
+Many modules are currently undergoing a shift to object-oriented interfaces.
 The old methods will be dropped completely from v0.1.0.